A working mental model of every system you'll touch as an owner.

 | Wheel cylinder | Creates hydraulic pressure |

-Most modern cars: Disc brakes front, disc or drum rear.
+Most modern cars run disc brakes up front and either disc or drum at the rear.

 ABS (Anti-lock Braking System)